mooalot/zustorm/README.md

 - [Context Example](https://github.com/mooalot/zustorm/tree/main/examples/context)
 - [Array Handling Example](https://github.com/mooalot/zustorm/tree/main/examples/arrays)

+## TypeScript Compatibility

+This package's type definitions require **TypeScript 5.0 or higher** due to the use of `const` type parameters and other advanced type features.

+Make sure you're using TypeScript 5.0+ to take full advantage of type safety and autocomplete.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.